Chapter 8 The Amazon Buy Box: How It Works for Sellers, and Why It’s So Important

 3. Landed Price

-The landed price refers to the total price an Amazon product goes for, including shipping.
+The landed price refers to the total price an Amazon product goes for, including free two-day shipping.
 The lower the landed price, the greater the Buy Box share.

-If you have higher performance metrics than your direct competitors, you can also price higher and retain your share of the Buy Box.
+If you have higher seller performance metrics than your direct competitors, you can also price higher and retain your share of the Buy Box.
 If, however, your competitors have better metrics, you’ll need to price down to maintain the same Buy Box share.
+Either way, monitoring competitor price should be a top priority.

 4. Perfect Order Percentage (POP) Score